cyberbotics/webots-doc/guide/webots-licenses.md

 Webots MOD is a special license mode in which the simulation software comes free of charge and the users pay only for the modules they need.
 Various modules are available for purchase at different price tags.
-They include special robot models (e.g., NAO, DARwIn-OP, e-puck, Thymio 2, etc.), object models (e.g., cardboard box, wooden box, etc.), environment models (e.g., robot soccer field), programming libraries, programming languages (e.g., C/C++, Matlab, Python), interfaces to third parties software or hardware, etc. They are all described on Cyberbotics web site.
+They include special robot models (e.g., NAO, DARwIn-OP, e-puck, Thymio 2, etc.) which can be programmed using different programming languages (e.g., C/C++, Matlab, Python) or interfaces to third parties software or hardware, etc. They are all described on Cyberbotics web site.